ihsolutionsco-hue/mcpTrackhsConnector/docs/api-reference.md

 Complete reference for the focused MCP features provided by the TrackHS MCP Connector.

-This server follows MCP best practices by providing a focused set of tools, prompts, and resources specifically for reservation search functionality.
+This server follows MCP best practices by providing a focused set of tools, prompts, and resources specifically for reservation and folio management functionality.

 ## Tools